Health Sciences B.H.S. (Concentration in Human Performance/Fitness Management)

 |Health and Fitness Entrepreneurship|

 |Physical Activity in Disease Prevention/Treatment|

 |Health Weight Management and Body Composition|

 |Select 11 credit hours of Free Electives|

 |Total Credit Hours||124|

 In addition to a completed health sciences program application made to the department, students must seek regular admission to Georgia Southern University.
-Students must be eligible for College Algebra (MATH 1111) or Composition I (ENGL 1101) and must undergo a formal interview conducted by a health sciences faculty member.
+Students must be eligible for Quantitative Reasoning (MATH 1001) or Composition I (ENGL 1101) and must undergo a formal interview conducted by a health sciences faculty member.

 All students are required to submit evidence of liability insurance and a health assessment prior to beginning their practicum.
 Students must complete the degree program within six consecutive years from the date of their initial admission to the major.
 Students who do not complete the program within this time limit must apply for readmission, meet current criteria for admission, and have their previous credits calculated.
 Students who are granted readmission must meet course requirements in effect at the time of readmission.
 A minimum grade of C or better must be earned in each course in the major.

 It is recommended that all bachelor of health science students have current CPR certification at the time of graduation.

 For questions regarding specific undergraduate program requirements, please contact the Waters College of Health Professions Student Success Center.